johnnovak/johnnovak.site/blog/_posts/2019-03-09-raspbian-stretch-home-server-setup.md

 date: 2019-03-09
 ---

+{: .intro}
+UPDATE 2019-10-19: Added some warnings about the default exFAT cluster sizes.

 {: .intro .bottom-separator}
 UPDATE 2019-07-08: Added instructions on enabling exFAT support, made the fstab mounting command more robust, and added the [Fixing boot problems due to bad fstab file](#fixing-boot-problems-due-to-bad-fstab-file) section.

 {: .intro}
 Okay, so the Micro SD card in my trusty Raspberry Pi 2 <strike>torrent